 When does the new Bureau of Ocean Energy Management plan come out and how do we find out?

-While the exact date is unknown, the next draft of the plan is expected to be released within the next few weeks.
-The release of the plan will kick off a 90-day comment period and series of public meetings to collect feedback.
+The new plan was expected to be released soon, but recent developments signal that the administration has suspending its efforts, for now.
+When the new plan is eventually released, it will kick off a 90-day comment period and series of public meetings to collect feedback.
 Surfrider is closely monitoring the release of the plan and will generate action alerts immediately.
 You can sign up to be notified of news and alerts on www.surfrider.org and/or follow us on Instagram for updates.

 What can we expect to see in the new plan?
 How will it be different from the previous one?